La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 </td>
 <td><i>the running cat</i>
 </td></tr></tbody></table>

-sutra
-: … is quick

-barda
-: … is big

-cmalu
-: … is small

-bajra
-: … runs

-mlatu
-: … is a cat

 Close the right part of the table.
 Translate to Lojban the sentences on the left.